InsideEarth2150/Earth2150-SpeedRun/README.md

-# Earth Universe - Autosplitters
+# Earth 2150 - Autosplitters
 ## Information
 An autosplitter repository for the Earth 2150 Games.